The saying goes, “cold hands, warm heart.” But what about cold feet? We think there should be a saying like, “cold feet, no sleep.”

 If you’re opposed to the idea of wearing them to bed, there are other ways to warm your feet.
 A warm bath is one of the best ways to accomplish this.
 Not only is it relaxing, but it warms your entire body, promoting circulation and relaxation.

 An extra blanket or comforter folded up and placed at the bottom of the bed provides warmth without having to feel something on your feet all night long.
-If you're interested in electric (heated) models we have some top picks here.

 Hot Water Bottle